Morphine Side Effects

 - Cold, clammy skin

-What Is Morphine Used for?
+What Is Morphine Used For?

 Morphine has been in use as a pain reliever since its discovery in the early 1880s.
 When the hypodermic needle was invented, injectable morphine became more frequently used.